Get Help Today(877) 648-4288

 Psychedelic drugs like DMT, Psilocybin Mushrooms, and LSD all possess the ability to impact you after the trip ends.
 Some people experience a lasting psychological difference after using Hallucinogenic substances.
 It’s rare, but people can seem to exhibit changes in their personalities or differences in their mental health.

 Scientists don’t quite understand the full scope of Hallucinogenic effects on the brain, but they seem to allow different parts of the brain to communicate when they otherwise wouldn’t.
 This can be what leads to the hallucinations, but it can also impact mental health moving forward.

 There’s not an abundance of research that explicitly covers the long-term health impacts of using DMT specifically.
 The “War on Drugs” started in the 1970s established several hurdles between Hallucinogenic drugs and research.
 Recently, these barriers have lowered slightly, and studies on the possible uses of Hallucinogenic substances are starting to pop up more often.

 Studies focusing on the long-term effect of Hallucinogens like Psilocybin (Magic Mushrooms) have found that prolonged exposure to these types of drugs can alter the ways in which the brain is formed and communicates.
 More research needs to be done on DMT in order to establish an understanding of its long-term effects.

 Get Help With Starting Rehab Today

-Most hallucinogens aren’t as chemically addictive as drugs like nicotine, alcohol, and heroin, but it’s still possible.
+Most Hallucinogens aren’t as chemically addictive as drugs like Nicotine, alcohol, and Heroin, but it’s still possible.
 Struggling with a behavioral addiction can sometimes be even more punishing socially than a chemical addiction.
 You shouldn’t feel like you have to go through the process alone.
-If you or a loved one need help with a use disorder, please reach out to a compassionate provider today.
+If you or a loved one need help with a use disorder, please reach out to a treatment provider today.

 What are you struggling with?